-Pokemon Duel: New Pokemon Game Released On Mobile
+‘Pokemon Duel’: New Pokemon Game Released On Mobile

 — Ali-A (@OMGitsAliA) January 24, 2017

 Pokemon Duel marks the Pokemon Company’s first foray into mobile Pokemon games.
 Its parent company, Nintendo, avoided making, marketing, or distributing mobile games for any of its popular titles until last year.
-The CEO of Nintendo, a king of console gaming, had stated as recently as 2015 that Nintendo would never develop mobile games.
+The CEO of Nintendo had stated as recently as 2015 that the company, a kind of console gaming, would never develop mobile games.

 “This is absolutely not under consideration.
 If we did this, Nintendo would cease to be Nintendo…my responsibility is not to short term profits, but to Nintendo’s mid and long term competitive strength.”